 On the right hand side of your screen you’ll now see the the option to add filters to this report.
-Please keep in mind that these filters cannot be saved so if you’re looking to create a saved report with the filters in place you’ll want to head over to Dashboards to create a shareable dashboard.
+Please keep in mind that these filters cannot be saved within your GetFeedback account you can only send them via a generated link so if you’re looking to create a saved report with filters in place, head over and great a dashboard.
 From here you can add filters to your summary report to dive in a bit deeper into your data.

 Using Date Ranges

 Filters allow for you to narrow down your response data to only see certain criteria that you've set.
 The first step to adding a filter to your summary report is to select the date range you’d like to view.

 The different date range options available to you are: